 Despite these difficulties, learning German is very rewarding - don’t let your mistakes keep you down.
 Remember, even German native speakers make mistakes, and they speak it every day!
 Learn German online with Superprof tutors.
 We have thousands of tutors across the world teaching german via webcam.
 You can also get face to face tutors wherever you are.
-Whether it be german courses London, Glasgow, Belfast or Cardiff.
+Whether it be German courses New Delhi, Mumbai, Bangalore or Hyderabad.

 The platform that connects tutors and students